-Formalize Partnerships to deliver an equitable baseline of services across all BHA sites: Implement a consistent and strategic approach to partnerships across the portfolio which brings a baseline level of defined services to every organizations will provide a foundation for building better supports to residents and staff.
-The BHA has decided to augment these efforts at engagement by also seeking to contract with resident service organizations to provide service coordination support at its elderly/disabled developments.
-A Request for Proposals will be advertised in October 2016.
+Formalize Partnerships to deliver an equitable baseline of services across all BHA sites: Implement a consistent and strategic approach to partnerships across the portfolio which brings a baseline level of defined services to every BHA site.
+Develop measurement tools to enable tracking and ensure progress.